-PowerSchool Enrollment
+FinalForms Enrollment

-The Twinsburg City School District uses PowerSchool Enrollment instead of emergency cards.
-All students must have all necessary information completed in PowerSchool prior to the beginning of the school year.
-Students will need two (2) contacts other than the parent and identify the persons that the child may be released to in the event of illness, emergency, or for transport.
+The Twinsburg City School District uses FinalForms Enrollment instead of emergency cards.
+All students must have all necessary information completed in need two (2) contacts other than the parent and identify the persons that the child may be released to in the event of illness, emergency, or for transport.
 All registration information will be entered online instead of on paper.
 At the time the registration information is entered, there will be an opportunity to schedule an appointment as well as print out required forms and documents to submit to the Wilcox Office for verification.
 If you do not have internet access, please contact the main office for assistance.
+Students must have current emergency contact information on file to be eligible to attend field trips.